elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 total = numWomen + numMen + numNonBinary;

-// we need to do do an explicit type conversion. otherwise we will get another 0 output !!
 Console.WriteLine("The total number of students is {0}", total);
 Console.WriteLine("There are {0} women, so {1}% of the class", numWomen, ((double) numWomen / total) * 100);
 Console.WriteLine("There are {0} men, so {1}% of the class", numMen, ((double) numMen / total) * 100);